 Temperament & Intelligence of the Birman

-Birman cats are fairly laidback, so while you’ll definitely know that they’re in the house, they’re not demanding of your attention.
+Birman cats are fairly laidback, and while you’ll definitely know that they’re in the house, they’re not demanding of your attention.
 They may quietly let you know that they’d like food, please, but they won’t march up to you and demand to be fed right this instant.

 They’re adaptable and quite happy to live in a relatively busy household.
 In fact, they quite enjoy the opportunity to make friends with all the people passing through.
-This can make them a prime target for cat-nappers, so many families decide to keep these valuable, eye-catching, and friendly cats indoors all or most of the time.
+This can make them a prime target for cat nappers, so many families decide to keep these valuable, eye-catching, and friendly cats indoors all or most of the time.